2 accredited programs. Compare programs, get details, and request info.

 This six-week course provides new volunteers with the fundamentals of fire service, including department policies, basic procedures, equipment familiarization, and safety protocols.
 Participants will engage in hands-on exercises and teamwork, equipping them with essential skills for efficient fireground operations.
 The course aims to build a strong foundation of knowledge and practical capabilities required for effective volunteer firefighting.

-Common questions about Firefighter I training in Maryland
+About Firefighter I training in Maryland.

-All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).NFPA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.
+All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).
+NFPA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.

 Firefighter I training in Maryland combines classroom instruction with hands-on practical experience.
 Programs cover identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NFPA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.